rdeyoung8/Midterm/README.md

 questions, so I created an example of that as well.

 4.
-  1. Ethical Issues
+  a.
+Ethical Issues
     •	The Yo app does not make any disclosure as to whether it collects personal and uses user data.
     •	The Yo app is very simple and requires minimal user data decreasing opportunity for the invasion of user privacy.
     •	The simplicity of the Yo app also makes it unlikely that it could cause harm to users
-  2. Legal Issues
+  b.
+Legal Issues
     •	The invite feature I added and the standard Yo app allow users to send their location.
 Most countries have laws governing the distribution of location data.